hassan-pmp/agile/bty.md

 - Welcome changeing requirments, even late in development.
 Agile processes harness change for the customer‘s competetive advantage
 # 01.01.2023 Agile Foundations: Principle 4, 5, 11
 Agile teams should be Motivated and self-organized.
 They should also work closely without business people when delivering the product.
+# 01.01.2023 Agile Foundations: Principle 6,7
+CDE
+# 01.01.2023 Agile Foundations: Principle 9,10
+VFR
+# 01.01.2023 Agile Foundations: Principle 12
+ABC
 # 01.01.2023 Agile Foundations: Waterfall Model
 - Plan --> Analyze -- > Design -- >  Code -- >  Test -- >  Deploy
 - Agile is a Mindset.
 It’s a way to think about your work.
 - Waterfall is concrete process.
 It’s strict guidelines for how you should do your work.
+# 01.01.2023 Agile Foundations: The Agile Mindset
+- Many organizations that try to use Agile to improve thier product delivery.
+They might
+  - Rename Project Manegers into Scrum Masters.
+  - They'll break down the requirments into Agile-style user stories.
+- To get real benifit from agile, you have to start by adderssing your team's mindset.
+- If you see agile is just an updated set of project management tools, then you'll probebly be disappointed.
+- You don't want your team to be focused on agile practices, instead you want to be focused on thinking like an agile team.
+-
+# 01.01.2023 Agile Foundations: Challenges with software manufacturing
+- Plan the work, then work to plan.
+- Traditional Planning
+  - Plan the Project
+  - Execute the Project
+  - Test the Project
+- **When you're developing software, you're doing a mixture of building and learning**.
+- Most software products have to deal with something called the **Cone of Uncertainty**
+  - The best way of to think about The Cone of Uncertainty is to imagine the relationship between time, knowledge and cost.
+  - The Corner of Uncertainty is the widest a few days before landfall.
+Then the cone narrows as the meteorologists gain more knowledge and time passes.
+  -  The problem is that the meteorologists (Refer to Example) know the most about the storm when it's too late.
+This is also one of the biggest challenges with delivering software products.
+You know the most about what it takes to deliver the product only when you're nearly finished.